 Here’s the truth about artificial colours

-They don’t do a thing for your breath, your enamel, or your oral health.
-They’re just dyes, added for effect, not effectiveness.
-And for those of us who like our oral care a little more straightforward, they’re also totally unnecessary.
+Artificial colours are usually added for appearance, not to freshen breath, protect enamel or support oral health.
+They’re dyes added for effect, not effectiveness.
+And for those of us who like our oral care a little more straightforward, they’re also unnecessary.

 Why Waken goes clear

 We decided to skip the colour completely.
 Why?
 Because mouthwash should work for your mouth, not for your eyes.
-Our clear formulas deliver all the essentials, without any of the filler.
+Our clear formulas deliver the essentials, without artificial colours.
 You still get:

 No artificial colours.
 No unnecessary additives.
-Just clearly better mouthwash that does what it says it will, and leaves your mouth feeling fresh, clean and cared for.
+Just clear mouthwash that leaves your mouth feeling fresh, clean and cared for.

 The bottom line: clarity wins

 At Waken, we believe in honest, effective, thoughtful oral care.
-That means leaving behind marketing gimmicks and focusing on what really matters: ingredients that work, and formulas that feel good to use.
+That means focusing less on colour and more on what really matters: ingredients that work, and formulas that feel good to use.
 After all, it’s not the colour of your mouthwash that makes the difference, it’s the care that goes into every drop.

 Don’t just clean.
 Care.